Welcome to Marist College's Virtual Advisor.

 I've taken some courses at a local college.
 Can I transfer those credits to Marist?

-College courses that you have taken during your high school years may be considered for, and if appropriate, awarded transfer credit to Marist College.
+College courses which you have taken during your high school years may be considered for, and if appropriate, awarded transfer credit to Marist College.
 The courses must be taken at an accredited college or university, and students must earn a grade of "C" or higher in the course.
 Marist will review the course level and material to determine if it is viable for transfer.

 How much does Marist cost?